APPLICATION DEADLINE: March 18th, 2024 (12:00 noon CET)

 SDU is located in the city of Odense.
 Odense is a cultural and historical city with a long history.
 Hans Christian Andersen was born in Odense, and his lively imagination continues to inspire the city.
 In Odense you can go walking in H.C.
 Andersen’s footsteps through the historic district and sense the life of the city 200 years ago.

-The Summer School targets top performing senior students from the leading Danish universities and UC San Diego, UC Berkeley, University of Southern California, MIT, Harvard University, Northeastern University, Seoul National University (SNU), Korea Advanced Institute of Science and Technology (KAIST), Karlsruhe Institute of Technology (KIT), and The Technical University of Munich (TUM).
+The Summer School targets top performing senior students from the leading Danish universities and UC San Diego, UC Berkeley, University of Southern California, MIT, Northeastern University, Seoul National University (SNU), Korea Advanced Institute of Science and Technology (KAIST), Karlsruhe Institute of Technology (KIT), The Technical University of Munich (TUM) and IIT Kanpur.

 50 students will attend the Summer School each year.
 25 Danish students and 25 international students.